teijuan/teijuan.github.io/_posts/3d/model/2023-10-11-renart-fox.md

   - renart_the_fox
 ---

 Renart the Fox is the main protagonist of a classic tale and 2005's CGI film "Le Roman de Renart".
+His design was originally created by **Emmanuel Perez**.

 https://www.imdb.com/title/tt0436710/

-3D Model and renders by me.

 Quite remember Disney's Robin Hood, however, Renny's pursuit for wealth is to simply make a decent living for him, his wife and children.